The future of Walt Disney World: New rides, shows, and more

 "This new show will bring the globe together at World Showcase Lagoon in a celebration of Disney music that inspires people worldwide," Disney added.
 They said that the show will "invite you to travel the globe through new interpretations of classic Disney songs as you’ve never heard them before, reimagined in more than a dozen languages by a diverse group of 240 artists."

-For those looking for some daytime excitement, Disney said that the ‘Disney KiteTails’ show will debut at the Discovery River Amphitheater at Animal Kingdom on October 1st as well.
-Several times a day, performers will fly windcatchers and kites in a gala performance set to original, worldbeat arrangements of favorite Disney songs.
+For those looking for some daytime excitement, Disney said that the ‘Disney KiteTails’ debuts at the Discovery River Amphitheater at Animal Kingdom on October 1st as well.
+Several times a day, performers fly windcatchers and kites in a gala performance set to original, worldbeat arrangements of favorite Disney songs.
 The show features a collection of colorful oversized props and kites.
 Some moments will even take place over water, as kites up to 30-feet-long of Disney's animal friends fly.

 Other kites to expect are of characters from ‘The Little Mermaid,’ ‘A Bug’s Life,’ ‘Finding Nemo,’ ‘The Lion King,’ and ‘The Jungle Book.’